martinnenseth/BlockChain-Example/README.md

 	return fi.ModTime()
 }
 ```
 ..
-So the modify date can be collected from remote, we needed a API.
+So the modify date can be collected from remote, we needed an API.

 ```golang
 m.Get("/api/data/fileLastEdited", func(r render.Render) {